jeromew/node-pg-copy-streams-binary/README.md

 The types for array (one or more dimentions) corresponds to the type prefixed with an underscore.
 So an array of int4, int4[], needs to be referenced as \_int4 without any mention of the dimensions.
 This is because the dimension information is embedded in the binary format.

 ## changelog

+### version 2.0.0 - not yet published

+This is a breaking version because it was decided to rename some exported variables.

+- Rename exported objects for improved lisibility pg_types parse => decode pg_types deparse => encode
+  parser => rowReader
+  deparser => rowWriter
+- Implement fieldReader with async support
+- Implement rawReader
+- Add jsonb type support

 ### version 1.2.1 - published 2020-05-29